Contact Us for a Free Consultation (213) 542-0979

 • is not likely to flee the jurisdiction.

-Then the second argument they're going to have to deal with is the prosecutor potentially arguing that the defendant is a danger to the community.
+The second argument they'll have to deal with is the prosecutor's potential argument that the defendant is a danger to the community.

-If we can establish that they're not a danger to the community, then you have an argument that you might be able to say that the bail should be below the presumptive bail.
+If we can establish that they're not a danger to the community, then you argue that you can say that the bail should be below the presumptive bail.

-So, if the bail is $50,000.00, you could argue for either an OR release, saying the person should be released on their own recognizance with the promise to appear or you could argue for a lower bail.
+So, if the bail is $50,000.00, you could argue for an OR release, saying the person should be released on their own recognizance with the promise to appear, or you could argue for a lower bail.

 Humphries Argument

-Another factor that has come in in bail cases in Los Angeles is the Humphries case.
+Another factor that has come into play in bail cases in Los Angeles is the Humphries case.

-Basically, that says, it's not fair that somebody who makes a lot of money can afford a bail, while somebody who doesn't make much money, can't afford a bail.
+Basically, that means it's not fair that somebody who makes a lot of money can afford bail while somebody who makes little money can't afford bail.

-These two people may have done the exact same crime, but one gets out and the other one doesn't.
+These two people may have committed the same crime, but one gets out, and the other doesn't.
 That's not fair, so you can also make what I would characterize as a Humphries argument.

-This is where you're going to talk to the judge about how much the person makes who is in trouble, how much bail they can afford, and the judge must consider that in setting the bail.
+This is where you'll talk to the judge about how much the person who is in trouble makes and how much bail they can afford.
+The judge must consider that when setting the bail.

-However, some judges say they're considering it, but they still set the bail at the presumptive amount or they can even set the bail at a higher amount, if they can mount the argument the bail should be at that higher amount.
+However, some judges say they're considering it, but they still set the bail at the presumptive amount, or they can even set it at a higher amount if they can mount the argument that the bail should be at that higher amount.

 Why You Need a Criminal Lawyer

-No matter who you are, no matter what situation you or a loved one finds themselves in, your best bet at getting the most reasonable bail is a criminal defense attorney.
+No matter who you are or what situation you or a loved one finds themselves in, a criminal defense attorney is your best bet at getting the most reasonable bail.

 Why You Need a Criminal Lawyer for Bail in Los Angeles

-You still have to either fight your case or negotiate your case and your best bet in doing that is having the best criminal defense attorney you can find.
+You still have to fight or negotiate your case, and your best bet in doing that is to have the best criminal defense attorney you can find.
 So, that would be your primary decision-making factor.

 Menu